-The Maps SDK uses JSON documents (styles) defining the sources of data to be shown on the map and its appearance.
-Styles are compliant with Mapbox Style Specification.
+The Maps SDK uses JSON file (styles) defining the sources of data to be shown on the map and its appearance.
+Styles are compliant with the Map Styles Specification.

 layers property of a style is an array of all the layers the style defines.
 Each element of the array contains all the information needed to render a layer.
 Note that a single element of a map, such as a road, may consist of several layers.
 Among the properties of a layer, two are of particular interest in this context: